theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 #### ![](/img/concertband.jpg)

-#### November 30 and December 3, 2023<br>Bay Area Concert Band Fall into Winter Concert Series
+#### Dates TBD<br>Bay Area Concert Band Fall into Winter Concert Series

 The North Bend Presbyterian Church will be filled with the sounds of winter this year as the Bay Area Concert Band performs two concerts.
-The 40-plus-year-old concert band will perform selections from Tchaikovsky's *The Nutcracker*, Tim Burton's *A Nightmare Before Christmas*, and several holiday classics.
-Concerts are Thursday, November 30th at 7:30 pm and Sunday, December 3rd at 2:00 pm.
+The 40-plus-year-old concert band will perform various holiday selections.
 These concerts are Free but Donations are Welcome!

 {{< spacer "50" >}}

 #### ![Christmas Opry at Liberty Theatre in North Bend Oregon](/img/holiday-opry-sub-section-hdr.jpg)

-#### December 1 - 3, 2023<br>Christmas Opry Returns in December!
+#### December 6 - 8, 2024<br>Christmas Opry Returns in December!

 Christmas “Little Ole Opry on the Bay” returns to the Liberty Theatre just in time to celebrate the holiday season.
 This family-friendly show offers a diverse song list including both traditional and contemporary music, from “Away in a Manger” to “All I Want For Christmas Is You.” &nbsp;